-Experiences are intangible, internal, individual and interactive processes that lead to sensorial engagement, and are characterised by a heightened concentration and focus and are influenced by an individual's senses, emotions, values, background, attitudes and beliefs and contexts (Boswijk, et al. 2005; Knutson et. al., 2009).
-It is a takeaway impression formed by people's encounters with products, services, and businesses and involves the consolidation of sensory values in the four realms of entertainment, education, escape, and esthetics (Pine and Gilmore, 1999; Zhang, et; al., 2008).
-Experiences are complex in nature and a single experience comprise many sub-experiences that can take place at various levels and contexts (Youngman and Hadzikadic, 2014).
-As a social and human phenomenon that facilitates experiences, tourism represents an example of complex systems (Baggio, 2008, Zehra and Ryan, 2007).
-In an era of experiential and transformative travel, there has been a growing demand for immersive, embodied, emotionally rich and authentic experiences that involve greater interactions and human connections with the local community (Everett, 2008; Sheldon, 2020; Seeler and Schanzel, 2019).
-Gastronomy tourists are looked at as explorers in search of original experiences of local food and culinary heritage (Wolf, 2006; Mak et. al. 2012), and food tourism is increasingly seen as a way of experiencing real representations of a place (Taheri et. al., 2018; Kivela and Crotts, 2006).
-Culinary experiences enhance the value of a place, providing tourists, even those who are not strictly interested in culture, with a more authentic experience, something that creates an atmosphere that helps tourists enjoy a memorable tourist experience (Hjalager and Richards, 2002).
-Gastronomy tourism experiences involve tourists' participation in and interaction with communal production and consumption of food, which could be indicative of their prior knowledge of the destination's food culture and keenness to engage with local chefs, food producers, and the community in general for an immersive and creative experience of the destination and its culture (Rachao, et. al., 2021; Su et al., 2018).
+Experiences are intangible, internal, individual and interactive processes that lead to sensorial engagement, and are characterised by a heightened concentration and focus and are influenced by an individual's senses, emotions, values, background, attitudes and beliefs and contexts (Knutson et al., 2009).
+It is a takeaway impression formed by people's encounters with products, services, and businesses and involves the consolidation of sensory values in the four realms of entertainment, education, escape and aesthetics (Pine & Gilmore, 1999).
+Experiences are complex in nature and a single experience comprises many sub-experiences that can take place at various levels and contexts (Youngman & Hadzikadic, 2014).
+As a social and human phenomenon that facilitates experiences, tourism represents an example of complex systems (Baggio, 2008).
+In an era of experiential and transformative travel, there has been a growing demand for immersive, embodied, emotionally rich and authentic experiences that involve greater interactions and human connections with the local community (Sheldon, 2020).
+Gastronomy tourists are looked at as explorers in search of original experiences of local food and culinary heritage (Mak et al., 2012), and food tourism is increasingly seen as a way of experiencing real representations of a place (Kivela & Crotts, 2006).
+Culinary experiences enhance the value of a place, providing tourists with a more authentic experience, something that creates an atmosphere that helps tourists enjoy a memorable tourist experience (Hjalager & Richards, 2002).
+Gastronomy tourism experiences involve tourists' participation in and interaction with communal production and consumption of food, which could be indicative of their prior knowledge of the destination's food culture and keenness to engage with the local culinary ecosystem for an immersive and creative experience of the destination (Rachao et al., 2021).

-As Prayag et. al., (2020) note, gastronomy experiences can be considered as a form of serious leisure as gastronomy tourists seek out activities and experiences that involve skill development, education, fulfilment, socialising, interaction as well as recreation.
-Gastronomy tourism experiences have been categorised into three stages of their evolution (Richard, 2015; Pratt et. al., 2020).
+As Prayag et al. (2020) note, gastronomy experiences can be considered as a form of serious leisure as gastronomy tourists seek out activities and experiences that involve skill development, education, fulfilment, socialising, interaction as well as recreation.
+Gastronomy tourism experiences have been categorised into three stages of their evolution (Pratt et al., 2020; Richards, 2015).
 The first-generation gastronomy experience involved producers engaging consumers by providing them with themed experiences that stimulate different sensory elements.
 The increasing involvement of food tourists in the co-creation of gastronomic experiences embarked on the era of second-generation gastronomic experiences.
 Third-generation gastronomic experiences involve communities and networks around food, based on the sharing of knowledge and skills between residents and visitors, and a holistic linkage of food, landscapes, cultures, producers and consumers.

-Gastronomy tourists who seek unique cultural tourism experiences could be considered as authenticity seekers, for whom local cuisine is an important part of the authentic tourism experience (Ozdemir and Seyitglu, 2017; Anton et al. 2019).
-The authenticity of the food experience makes tourists feel the lifestyle and traditions of a place and improves their experience perception (Du Rand and Heath, 2006; Anton et. al. 2019).
-Tourists consciously choose to consume local food, which tells the history of the destination and its people, and hence satisfy their quest for existential, experiential and staged authenticity (Sims, 2009; Bell, 2015; Ozdemir and Seyitglu, 2017; Walter, 2017; Anton, 2019).
+Gastronomy tourists who seek unique cultural tourism experiences could be considered authenticity seekers, for whom local cuisine is an important part of the authentic tourism experience (Ozdemir & Seyitoglu, 2017).
+The authenticity of the food experience makes tourists feel the lifestyle and traditions of a place and improves their experience perception (Antón et al., 2019).
+Tourists consciously choose to consume local food, which tells the history of the destination and its people, and hence satisfy their quest for existential, experiential and staged authenticity (Antón et al., 2019; Ozdemir & Seyitoglu, 2017).